Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 <h3 id="final-words">Final words</h3>

 So now we know how to create a custom sigma renderer to fit our needs.
-The node border renderer presented here is not perfect (one could adjust the border width to match more properly the node's size for instance) but does the job on most of cases.
+The node border renderer presented here is not perfect (one could adjust the border width to match more properly the node's size for instance) but does the job efficiently.

 You can get the full code <a href="{{ site.baseurl }}/assets/js/lib/sigma.renderers.nodeBorder.js" target="_blank">here</a> if you need it.

-Note finally that I only presented here a `canvas` custom renderer for the sake of simplicity but one could build a `webgl` one the same way with this tiny difference: `webgl` is not easy at all.
+Note finally that I only presented here a `canvas` custom renderer for the sake of simplicity but one could build a `webgl` one the same way with this tiny difference: `webgl` is obvioulsy not that easy.

 So now fly away and create as many silly renderers you want and you will be able to display surrealistic graphs with squared edges and fancy decorations.